The critical conditions for success

 Why?

-It should be much easier to realize as only a reference has to be made to the company's own in-house tax rules and the expected tax behavior by senior management.
-When successful it will be the new and enhanced 'in-house tax culture'.
+It should be much easier to realize, as only a reference has to be made to the company's own in-house tax rules and the expected tax behavior by senior management.
+When successful, it will be the new and enhanced 'in-house tax culture'.

-Design and roll out of a tax policy
+Design and roll-out of a tax policy

-Such a tax policy should define the company's overall tax strategy and tax objectives and establish a framework to promote best practices and governance procedures.
+Such a tax policy should define the company's overall tax strategy and objectives and establish a framework to promote best practices and governance procedures.
 The policy should outline the roles and responsibilities of the tax function, other corporate departments, and corporate entities.

-The tax policy written should be rolled out to entire tax and the wider business to ensure a shared understanding of company's VAT risk appetite and acceptable VAT planning.
-The roll-out may include workshops and conference calls with tax, finance, legal, the business, etc. Unlike the more contained structure for handling income-based taxes, responsibilities and key drivers for indirect taxes may be spread throughout the enterprise, residing not just in the tax department but in any of such diverse departments as finance, information technology, supply chain management and logistics, human resources, and beyond.
+The tax policy should be rolled out to the entire tax and the wider business to ensure a shared understanding of the company's VAT risk appetite and acceptable VAT planning.
+The roll-out may include workshops and conference calls with tax, finance, legal, the business, etc. Unlike the more contained structure for handling income-based taxes, responsibilities, and key drivers for indirect taxes may be spread throughout the enterprise, residing not just in the tax department but in any of such diverse departments as finance, information technology, supply chain management and logistics, human resources, and beyond.

 Building blocks of a tax policy